FL2 (Lazio regional railways): Rolling stock

-The rolling stock used on the FL2 route is a mixture of ALe 801/940 class electric multiple units, and MDVE or Carrozze piano ribassato coaches hauled by E.464 or E.656 class electric locomotives.
+The rolling stock used on the FL2 route is a mixture of Treno ad alta frequentazione electric multiple units, and MDVE coaches hauled by E.464 class electric locomotives.

 Scheduling

 The FL2 route is designated in Trenitalia official timetables as M75 Roma–Pescara FR2.

 As of 2012, trains ran at hourly intervals between Tivoli and Lunghezza, and at half-hourly intervals between Lunghezza and Roma Tiburtina.
 Services are more frequent during rush hour, with some trains to/from Roma Tiburtina being extended beyond Lunghezza and Tivoli, respectively, to link the capital with Bagni di Tivoli and Mandela-Sambuci, respectively.